gwsystems/sledge-serverless-framework/README.md

 55
 ```

-When done, terminal the aWsm runtime with `Ctrl+c`
+When done, terminal the SLEdge runtime with `Ctrl+c`

-## Removing the aWsm Runtime
+## Removing the SLEdge Runtime

-If you are finished working with the aWsm runtime and wish to remove it, run the following command to delete our Docker build and runtime images.
+If you are finished working with the SLEdge runtime and wish to remove it, run the following command to delete our Docker build and runtime images.

 ```bash
 ./devenv.sh rma